 I’ve been that person, and it left me frustrated, tired, and cynical.
 It’s one thing to pick your battles; it’s another thing entirely to never pick any battles.
 If you’re over-applying the rules of the playground, you may want to consider if it’s time to start hitting back.

 My hope in writing this piece is that you’ll think twice about absolutes.
 Advice that arrives in the form of a hard-and-fast rule is just begging to be unpacked.
 Consider the source, consider the context, and consider the exceptions.
-If nothing else, hopefully you now feel more empowered to waste food, throw away books, and punch everyone you meet!
+If nothing else, hopefully you now feel more empowered to waste food and throw away books.

 Meet our guest writer, Mohan Karulkar.